coolbeans201/ShellProject/README.txt

 13. Metacharacters

 Questions
-1. Executing other commands
-2. Metacharacters and \
+1. Metacharacters and \
-3. How can we perform file name completion?
-Don't know, need to ask
-4. What does input redirection do with commands?
+2. What does input redirection do with commands?
 Not a part of built-in, replaces arguments with < and passes output with >. >> is appending to a file
-5. How can we prevent the shell from fully crashing?
+3. How can we prevent the shell from fully crashing?